 Munroe-Meyer Institute's Day Treatment Program provides early intervention for children who experience feeding problems.

 The Focus of Our Day Treatment Program is

 - intensive daily therapy

-- for feeding disorders that have not improved with traditional therapy
+- on feeding disorders that have not improved with traditional therapy

-- caregiver training and involvement and home visits are critical components
+- caregiver training and involvement and home visits as critical components

 Our admission specialist will help you figure out your benefits and preauthorize the service with your insurance company.

 Your child’s team will include a licensed psychologist(s) or board certified behavior analyst(s) and trained feeding therapists.
 Each feeding therapist is qualified to be or is credentialed as a registered behavior therapist, a clinical therapy assistant or both.